GluuFederation/docs-ce-prod/3.1.3/source/installation-guide/install.md

 - The Gluu Server needs to be installed on a VM or physical server with at least 4GB of RAM and 2CPU units.
 - Gluu must be deployed on a fully qualified domain name (FQDN).
 Localhost is not supported.
 - Make sure your server or VM meets the [minimum requirements](../installation-guide/index.md) to deploy the Gluu Server.
+- If using CentOS, selinux must be set to permissive in /etc/selinux/config

 !!!
 Warning
     Docker containers are **not** supported.